lurado/LDOConditionalDateFormatter/README.md

 1. `addFormat:(NSString *)format forTimeInterval:(NSTimeInterval)timeInterval`

-	Adds a format to be used if the difference between a date and the reference date lays in the given time interval.
+	Adds a format to be used if the difference between a date and the reference date lies in the given time interval.

 2. `addFormat:(NSString *)format for:(SLTimeUnit)unit`

-	 Adds a fromat to be used for a specific time unit.
+	 Adds a format to be used for a specific time unit.
 The time unit needs to be a relative time unit like `SLTimeUnitToday`, `SLTimeUnitSameWeek` or `SLTimeNextYear`.
 Check out the header for a complete list.

 3. `addFormat:(NSString *)format forLast:(NSUInteger)count unit:(SLTimeUnit)unit`